Swiped: Hooking up in the Digital Age (2018) - Review

 9-13-2018-7-12-21-PM-1024x576.jpg

 If you put all the bias aside, it is still an interesting topic with many facets worth covering.
-The discussion around how many phone apps (not just dating ones) are designed with the same sort of logic around inducing gambling-like behavior in people was a particularly fascinating one.
+The discussion about how many phone apps (not just dating ones) are designed with the same sort of logic around inducing gambling-like behavior in people was a particularly fascinating one.
 Gamification is something that is somewhat universal to phone apps with the idea around it being that for everything the user does, they get some sort of achievement or visual reward, releasing dopamine in the brain and making you pull the lever again to keep playing.
-Thus, when you make the process of dating into a game, where you are just trying to swipe and match with as many people as possible, the user's perspective on how to view potential partner may be affected.
+Thus, when you make the process of dating into a game, where you are just trying to swipe and match with as many people as possible, the user's perspective on how to view potential partners may be affected.
 In some cases, it seemed to reduce the value of the potential lovers.
-Men, who already have a tendency of viewing their dates as sex objects, are looking at their dates as merely opportunities sex, and women are feeling less committed and are more likely to get bored with the relationship faster.
+Men, who already tend to view their dates as sex objects, are looking at their dates as mere opportunities for sex, and women are feeling less committed and are more likely to get bored with the relationship faster.

 9-13-2018-7-13-17-PM-1024x576.jpg